sitecrafting/wp-redis-job-queue/README.md

 wp queue process --delay=100
 ```

+Note: You don't actually need the `--delay=100` option.
+That's just to keep your fan from whirring too much when running this locally. :) Run `wp queue process --help` for more info.

 Elsewhere, in your code, push a job onto it.
 A job can be any serializeable callable.

 ```php